noubre/seekdeep/README.md

 - **Collaborative and private chat modes** for flexible peer interactions
 - Display of "thinking" content from LLMs that expose it
 - Built with Pear Runtime for cross-platform desktop support
+- Keyboard shortcuts for improved productivity (Ctrl/Cmd + Enter to submit)

 ## Prerequisites